brycewray/astro-site-legacy/src/pages/posts/2020/10/forward-paas.md

 **Important**: Still, be sure that you test this fairly extensively with lots of changes before you commit your site to it, because this can result in more "requests" in a given amount of time than the free tier allows.
 </Box>

-With the three hosts I described in "[A normal person's guide to static website hosting](/posts/2020/09/normal-persons-guide-static-website-hosting/)," deploying content is as simple and quick as pushing a commit to your chosen online repository.
+With the three hosts I described in “[A normal person's guide to static website hosting](/posts/2020/09/normal-persons-guide-static-website-hosting/),” deploying content is as simple and quick as pushing a commit to your chosen online repository.
 With Cloudflare Workers, you have to use Cloudflare's `wrangler` command-line interface (CLI) tools (which I'd compare favorably to [Firebase](https://firebase.google.com)'s CLI tools).
-I'm currently mitigating this through a [GitHub Action](https://github.com/features/actions),  an approach similar to what I described in "[O say can you CI/CD?](/posts/2020/06/o-say-can-you-ci-cd/)" and "[Ignition sequence start](/posts/2020/09/ignition-sequence-start/)"; but none of this is for normal, non-nerdy folks.
+I'm currently mitigating this through a [GitHub Action](https://github.com/features/actions),  an approach similar to what I described in “[O say can you CI/CD?](/posts/2020/06/o-say-can-you-ci-cd/)” and “[Ignition sequence start](/posts/2020/09/ignition-sequence-start/)”; but none of this is for normal, non-nerdy folks.

 (For those who care: the GitHub Action is at the end of this post.
 In fact, I provided two: one for the [Hugo](https://gohugo.io) static site generator (SSG), and one for the [Eleventy](https://11ty.dev) SSG.)